-We are a leading provider of System IP, including interconnect and other intellectual property, (collectively, IP) technology that connects client IP blocks such as processors, memories, artificial intelligence/machine learning (AI/ML) accelerators, graphics subsystems, safety and security and other input/output (I/Os) subsystems via multiple Network-on-Chips (NoCs) in order for our customers to create System-on-Chips (NoC) (SoCs) semiconductors faster, better, and at a lower cost.
+We are a leading provider of system IP, including interconnect and other intellectual property, (collectively, IP) technology that connects client IP blocks such as processors, memories, artificial intelligence/machine learning (Al/ML) accelerators, graphics subsystems, safety and security and other input/output (I/Os) subsystems via multiple Network-on-Chips (NoCs) in order for our customers to create System-on-Chips (NoC) (SoCs) semiconductors faster, better, and at a lower cost.
 Our products enable our customers to deliver increasingly complex SoCs that not only process data but are also able to make decisions.
 Growth in the total addressable market for our solutions is being driven by the addition of more processors, channels of memory access, machine learning sections, chiplets, additional I/O interface standards and other subsystems within SoCs.
 The growth in the numbers of these connected on-chip subsystems place an increasing premium on the interconnect IP capability to move data inside complex SoCs.
-We believe this increase in SoC complexity is creating a significant opportunity for sophisticated System IP solutions which incorporate NoC interconnect IP, IP deployment software and NoC interface IP (consisting of peripheral data transport IP and control plane networks connected to NoC interconnect IPs).
+We believe this increase in SoC complexity is creating a significant opportunity for sophisticated system IP solutions which incorporate NoC interconnect IP, SoC Integration Automation software (SIA) (formerly IP deployment software) and NoC interface IP (consisting of peripheral data transport IP and control plane networks connected to NoC interconnect IPs).

-Our IP deployment solutions, which were significantly enhanced by our acquisition of Magillem Design Services S.A.
+Our SIA solutions (formerly IP deployment solutions), which were significantly enhanced by our acquisition of Magillem Design Services S.A.
 (Magillem) in 2020, complement our interconnect IP solutions by helping to automate not only the customer configuration of its NoC interconnect but also the process of integrating and assembling all of the customer's IP blocks into an SoC.
 Products incorporating our IP are used to carry most of the important data inside complex SoCs for sophisticated applications, including automotive, enterprise computing, communications, consumer electronics, and industrial markets.

-As of March 31, 2023, we had 243 full-time employees and offices in eight locations in the United States, France, China, South Korea and Japan.
-For the three months ended March 31, 2023, we generated revenue of \$13.2 million, net loss of \$9.0 million, and net loss per share, basic and diluted of \$0.26.
-As of March 31, 2023, we had Annual Contract Value (as defined below) of \$51.4 million.
-During the three months ended March 31, 2023, we cate the contract Value (as defined below) of \$51.4 million.
-During the three months ended March 31, 2023, we cate the contract Value (as defined below) and our customers had 22 Confirmed Design Starts (as defined below).
+As of June 30, 2023, we had 248 full-time employees and offices in eight locations in the United States, France, China, South Korea and Japan.
+For the three months ended June 30, 2023, we generated revenue of \$14.7 million, net loss of \$9.2 million, and net loss per share, basic and diluted of \$0.26.
+As of June 30, 2023, we had Annual Contract Value (as defined below) of \$53.6 million.
+During the three months ended June 30, 2023, we added 12 net new Active Customers (as defined below) and our customers had 22 Confirmed Design Starts (as defined below).